Taking a career hiatus is now perfectly okay

 LinkedIn, recognizing the value of giving these workers every chance to regain employment, recently added a feature allowing its users to add career breaks to their résumé.
 So now, instead of having an employment gap that raises questions with prospective employers, LinkedIn users can make the most of their break, showing employers how it helped increase their value.
 It’s a good solution for all involved.

-Although breaks are commonplace but not commonly accepted
+Breaks are commonplace but not so commonly accepted

-And it may come off as surprising that the primary reason women take career breaks is not child care concerns; instead, 22% of women have taken a break to address mental health issues.
-Medical leave is close behind (20%), although parental leave lags significantly (13%).
-And family caregiving, such as dealing with healthcare issues for elderly parents with debilitating illnesses (including COVID), is an increasingly cited reason for all employees.

 Unfortunately, many employers still view employment gaps with skepticism.
-Potential hires may not make it through pre-screening procedures to get in front of employers if other candidates without similar breaks are available.
+Potential hires may not make it through prescreening procedures to get in front of employers if other candidates without similar breaks are available.
 And employees who return to a previous position after a break often feel their skills are in question.

-But the power dynamic on breaks is shifting, especially as the number of people with breaks on their resumé increases.
-The shift in the workforce towards millennials and younger generations is also forcing employers to reconsider their positions on career breaks.
-The vast majority (84%) of millennials expect to take an extended career break at some point in their life.
+But the power dynamic on breaks is shifting, especially as the number of people with breaks on their résumé increases.
+The shift in the workforce toward millennials and younger generations is also forcing employers to reconsider their positions on career breaks.
+The vast majority of millennials (84%) expect to take an extended career break at some point in their life.

 In the future, it will be increasingly difficult for employers to find potential hires who have not had a break.
 So, it is in both the employer’s and employee’s best interest for employers to focus on how potential employees developed during their time away.